chrisdavies76/minecraft-ondemand-terraform/README.md

 ## Caveats

 * Limited testing done so far.
-* Limited to the `us-east-1` AWS region, other regions will most likely fail.
 * Twilio SMS notifications are not supported.
 * At this time `terraform destroy` is not guaranteed to work cleanly in a reliable manner.